Chapter 21

 7. Will Cicero be carried away from the hands of those people ?

-8. Which end of fear and also of servitude can be seen now in this state?
+8. Which end of fear and also of servitude can be seen now in

 9. But we ought to live now good on account of good old age.